-this blog announces obsessively-detailed instructions to analyze us government survey data with free tools -
+this blog announces obsessively-detailed instructions to analyze publicly-available survey data with free tools -

 the r language, the survey package, and (for big data) sqlsurvey + monetdb.

-the united states government spends billions of dollars each year surveying our population. if you have a computer and some energy, you should be able to unlock it for free, with transparent, open-source software, using reproducible techniques. we're in a golden era of public government data, but almost nobody knows how to mine it with technology designed for this millennium. i can change that, so i'm gonna. help. use it.
+governments spend billions of dollars each year surveying their populations. if you have a computer and some energy, you should be able to unlock it for free, with transparent, open-source software, using reproducible techniques. we're in a golden era of public government data, but almost nobody knows how to mine it with technology designed for this millennium. i can change that, so i'm gonna. help. use it.

 the computer code for each survey data set consists of three core components: